-HENRY MITTON is a composer, music producer and performer.
-He sings, plays the piano and saxophone, conducts and fronts bands.
+HENRY MITTON is a composer and music producer.
+He sings, plays the piano and saxophone, conducts and fronts the occasional band.
 He has written for the screen, the stage, for video games, and for the concert hall.

 Being influenced by artists across the genre spectrum from Radiohead to Shostakovich, Charles Mingus to Joni Mitchell, he has developed an original, experimental musical language.